Thursday, July 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Overall, the use of the 6GHz frequency is complicated and is the main reason a Wi-Fi broadcaster made for one region might not work in another.

 The table below shows its current adoption worldwide.
-The “Considering” portion is generally slated to be finalized by late 2025, though that varies from one region to another.
+The “Considering” portion is generally slated to be finalized eventually, though that varies from one region to another.

 (entire band including UNII5, UNII-6, UNII-7, and UNII-8)